 Murgh Masala – Spicy Chicken Curry

-This recipe will give you a very tasty Murgh Masala, or spicy chicken curry, in a delicious creamy yogurt and coconut sauce.
+This recipe will give you a very tasty Murgh Masala, or spicy chicken curry, in a delicious creamy yoghurt and coconut sauce.

 Inspiration for this recipe

-Recently we were fortunate enough to be in the wonderful city of Tallinn in Estonia and we ate one evening at the Chakra restaurant in the old town.
+In 2021 we were fortunate enough to be in the wonderful city of Tallinn in Estonia for the second time.
+We ate one evening at the Chakra restaurant in the old town.
 I was inspired to try and recreate the fantastic Murg Masala that I ate there.

 It was so good!
 This was what it looked like:

-This photo above looks a little bit redder than this chicken curry that I made, so perhaps they used a little more turmeric or tomato purée in the recipe?
+This photo above looks a little bit redder than the chicken curry that I made.
+So perhaps they used a little more turmeric or tomato purée in the recipe?
 You are free to experiment, as I did.

 So, although it is not exactly the same, the taste was very similar, and I believe I managed to get pretty close with this copycat attempt!